 Monetization and advertising

-Brands have benefitted from programmatic ads in mobile games for a number of years.
+Brands have benefited from programmatic ads in mobile games for a number of years.
 While the trend for freemium games is on the rise, there’s still a market for traditional in-game ads to connect with players without compromising user experience.

 In-app purchases are standard practice in free-to-download games and dedicated continuous players drive the most revenue for the most popular titles.

-Pokémon Go introduced bonus rewards during Halloween over a number of days to incentivise users.
+Pokémon Go introduced bonus rewards during Halloween over a number of days to incentivize users.
 In addition, permanent daily bonuses and rare Pokémon were introduced to encourage users to play during the winter months.
 This allowed Niantic to maintain user engagement and in-app purchases when spending habits change and outdoor activity is at its lowest.